So this post is about how to make that vision of a mature, integrated digital enterprise a reality.

 So let's start by knowing what their needs are.
-How do we know?
+How do you know?
 Well, digital capabilities are literally bursting with sources of customer insight.
-Some we can do right now, other are capabilities that we can build.
+Some you can leverage now, other are capabilities that can be built.

 Deep Keyword Research goes beyond Keyword Discovery to tell us, not only what keywords to optimize our pages for, but what kinds of content our target audiences are looking for.
 We can understand which topics are trending and where customers are finding this information now.
 We can know FOR SURE what will draw them to us.

-Social Listening gives us insight into conversations that are happening in the social space that are relevant to our business.
-What our customers and potential customers think about our brands and our competitors.
-Social Listening tells us what makes them happy, their challenges and frustrations, their needs, their ideas.
-It tells us where these conversations are happening so we can join in.
-And it tells us who's leading those conversations.
+Social Listening gives you insight into conversations that are happening in the social space that are relevant to your business.
+What your customers and potential customers think about your brands and your competitors.
+Social Listening tells you what makes them happy, their challenges and frustrations, their needs, their ideas.
+It tells you where these conversations are happening so you can join in.
+And it tells you who's leading those conversations.
 The influencers.

-Tracking and Scoring We have the ability to follow customers' activity on our Web and Mobile sites to see what they're interesting in.
-And we can go beyond that to score their behavior at the individual level so we know when they're ready to be presented with an offer of talk to a sales person.
+Tracking and Scoring It's possible to follow customers' activity on your Web and Mobile sites to see what they're interested in.
+And you can go beyond that to score their behavior at the individual level so you know when they're ready to be presented with an offer or talk to a sales person.

-Surveys can fill in any information gaps we're left with by asking customers for the information directly.
+Surveys can fill in any information gaps you're left with by asking customers for the information directly.

-Advocacy Channels happen when we invite our customers to work with us directly to create products or features they need.
-And those people will become the most valuable marketers we could dream of as they talk to their friends, families and personal networks about us.
+Advocacy Channels happen when you invite your customers to work with you directly to create products or features they need.
+And those people will become the most valuable marketers you could dream of as they talk to their friends, families and personal networks about you.

 |Drive the internal disruption that will make you a truly Integrated Digital Enterprise.|

-Once we understand our customer, the next step is to insure they have a good experience when they interact with us.
+Once you understand your customer, the next step is to insure they have a good experience when they interact with you.
 And Search, Social and Content are the 3 legs of customer experience.
 Let me start with a couple of words about content.
-Discussions of User Experience often give content short shrift, but for me content is arguably the key ingredient of the user experience.
+Discussions of User Experience often give content short shrift but for me, content is arguably the key ingredient of the user experience.

 Getting everyone focused on the customer is the first step toward integration.
-We want our visitors to have a consistently good experience, no matter where they touch our business.
-So how do we make that happen and what's at stake?
+You want your visitors to have a consistently good experience, no matter where they touch your business.
+So how do you make that happen and what's at stake?
 What's the advantage?
-Why do we want to do this?
+Why do you want to do this?

-Well, if all our businesses are using the same content strategy and templates, our customers see a single company, speaking with a unified voice and common messages.
-There's no confusion or dissonance to create friction or distract them from their reason for interaction with us.
+Well, if all your businesses are using the same content strategy and templates, your customers see a single company, speaking with a unified voice and common messages.
+There's no confusion or dissonance to create friction or distract them from their reason for interaction with you.
 And it strengthens the brand.

-If we're all sharing customer insights, we know our customers better and can recognize them no matter where they're connecting with us.
+If all your businesses are sharing customer insights, you know your customers better and can recognize them no matter where they're connecting with you.

 Avoid Search Competition

-Competition between business units for SEO keywords is a SHAME because if more than one of our pages is optimized for the same keyword, none of them can rank highly.
-But competition within the same company for paid keywords is a CRIME because we're all driving up the cost of keywords for each other and the company.
+Competition between business units for SEO keywords is a SHAME because if more than one of your pages is optimized for the same keyword, none of them can rank highly.
+But competition within the same company for paid keywords is a CRIME because internal units are all driving up the cost of keywords for each other and the company.
 It's much better to cooperate, assign a single page to each high-value keyword and optimize other pages for longer tail keywords.
-This expands the keyword universe we capture, drives incremental traffic and higher rankings.
+This expands the keyword universe you capture, drives incremental traffic and higher rankings.
 It also drives huge savings in paid search.

 Reuse and Consolidate Content

-Are our customers receiving multiple emails from different parts of our company on a monthly basis?
+Are your customers receiving multiple emails from different parts of the company on a monthly basis?
 Maybe even weekly?
-Do we know?
-This exhausts customers and makes our email far less effective.
-We can fix that with a common tool and good governance.
+Do you know?
+This exhausts customers and makes your email far less effective.
+A common tool and good governance can fix that.

 Integration isn't just about working across business units though.
 It's also building relationships with other teams like Sales and Customer Care.
 Both are rich sources of customer information.
 And they'll love marketing for partnering with them to get them better leads and solve customer problems.

 So, all the ideas we've talked about so far can be facilitated with a stack of digital enablement tools.
 Again, I'm not suggesting anyone do all of these at once.
-But we can start with some insights projects, like the deep search listening I mentioned before.
-This is called Consumer Intent Modeling and it's a process of taking unstructured keyword data and turning it into structured semantic maps by categorizing keywords into topics and sub topics to understand custoemr interest, trending and seasonality.
-This helps determind what content needs to be created to meet customer search demand.
+But you can start with some insights projects, like the deep search listening I mentioned before.
+This is called Consumer Intent Modeling and it's a process of taking unstructured keyword data and turning it into structured semantic maps by categorizing keywords into topics and sub topics to understand customer interest, trending and seasonality.
+This helps determine what content needs to be created to meet customer search demand.

-A shared, cloud-based editorial calendar and a simnple taggable, filterable content repository would be and easy and inexpensive next step.
+A shared, cloud-based editorial calendar and a simple, taggable, filterable content repository would be an easy and inexpensive next step.

-A Social media tool would allow us to listen and respond in a coordinated, consistent, and real-time manner to the insights we gather.
+A Social media tool allows you to listen and respond in a coordinated, consistent, and real-time manner to the insights you gather.

-Web content management and a data analytics dashboard to help us optimize
+Web content management and a data analytics dashboard to help optimize

-Later, we can move on to more sophisticated tooling taht lets us track and score our visitors' behavior on the site to see where they are in the buying cycle and even begin some level of personalization
+Later, you can move on to more sophisticated tooling that lets you track and score your visitors' behavior on the site to see where they are in the buying cycle and even begin some level of personalization.

-And we can activate our employees to advoacate for our brand and empower our sales peope for social selling by way of an employee advocacy platform.
+You can also activate your employees to advocate for your brand and empower your sales people for social selling by way of an employee advocacy platform.